top of page

 The lyricist of our nation, determined to give the oftentimes untold stories of personal tragedies; the conveyor in the most exquisitely personable language of seasonal wisdoms; and perhaps among the leading spokespersons for the reinstatement of the poetic voice in contemporary verses ... as good as the American Poet Laureate, Billy Collins.

-—Conrad Didiodato, author and poet
+—Conrad DiDiodato, author and poet

 Reminiscent of Cohen but more biting.
 A gifted, eloquent, and very brave bard.